Queensland fruit fly

 Trapping and eradication

-- Surveillance traps have detected Queensland fruit fly on 4 occasions since 2012.
+- Prior to the 2019 fruit fly finds, surveillance traps had detected Queensland fruit fly on 4 occasions since 2012.

 MPI's surveillance programme watches for 100 species of fruit fly, including the Queensland fruit fly.